cloudbiskuit/notefort/README.md

 - Install the Cluster Autoscaler, the Vertical Pod Autoscaler (VPA), and the Metrics Server in the EKS `kube-system` namespace.
 - Install Prometheus and its Adapter, and Grafana in the EKS `monitoring` namespace.

+**Note**: The code is ready for multiple environments (e.g., development and production), modify `dev.tfvars` and `prod.tfvars` as needed (e.g., instance type).
+Additionaly, modify `terraform apply` commands to account for `.tfvars` files.

 **Note**: the IAM user defined in the GitHub Actions Variable `AWS_USER` will be mapped to the system:masters EKS RBAC group, granting them administrative privileges on the newly created cluster.
 As a result, `AWS_USER` will be able to view and manage the new EKS cluster in the AWS Console and from AWS CLI.

-**Note**: The code is ready for multiple environments (development and production), modify `dev.tfvars` and `prod.tfvars` as needed.
-Additionaly, modify `terraform apply` commands to account for `.tfvars` files.

 **Note**: The necessary IAM permissions for the Cluster Autoscaler to modify EKS node groups have already been accounted for by attaching a managed IAM policy to the IAM role associated with the node groups.